L-Ellis/Data_Course_ELLIS/README.md

 Like yeah, it's a memorable update name.
 It's also nice that there's like, three other names for the version.
 Number, Date, Title

+A little like how the updates to Stellaris works.
+You got the version number, but also the name of some famous sci-fi author.